 A few tips for class designers follow.

 Think: every operation should succeed or fail.
-If it succeeds, great; if it fails, throw an exception or return an optional.
-Do not send back failure codes only to clients if you can help it.
+If it succeeds, great; if it fails, throw an exception or return an optional or a result value (that contains a success value or an error value).
+Do not send back “failure codes” only to clients if you can help it.
 Doing so puts the burden of checking on the client and many times the client programmer forgets the check.

 Hiding the representation is a really good idea, for these four primary reasons: